Gallbladder removal

 Pain and discomfort

-After your gallbladder is removed, you’ll need to rest until the effects of the anaesthetic have worn off.
-You’re likely to have some pain and discomfort after the operation once the anaesthetic wears off.
+After gallbladder removal, you’ll need to rest until the effects of the anaesthetic have worn off.
+You’re likely to have some pain and discomfort after the gallbladder surgery.
 Your hospital team will offer you pain relief if you need it.

-If you had keyhole surgery, you may have some discomfort caused by the carbon dioxide gas that was put into your tummy (abdomen) during the operation.
+You may have some discomfort caused by the carbon dioxide gas that is put into your tummy (abdomen) during a keyhole cholecystectomy.
 This can also cause pain in your shoulder, but it will usually get better within a couple of days.

 Stitches

 You may have a dressing over your wounds, or sometimes cuts may be left without a dressing on them.
-You don’t need to worry about keeping undressed wounds dry.
-Sometimes, small dressings may be waterproof.
 Your nurse will give you advice about how to care for your wounds.

 Going home

 Having a general anaesthetic affects everyone differently.
 You may find that you get confused, and your memory might be affected too.
-You might find it difficult to get dressed or do crosswords, for example.
-This can be temporary or permanent but most people make a full recovery.
-In the meantime, don’t drive, drink alcohol, operate machinery or sign anything important.
+This is usually temporary and most people make a full recovery.
+In the meantime, don’t drive, drink alcohol, operate machinery, or sign anything important.
 Always follow your surgeon’s advice.

-Eat healthily, rest when you need to, and don’t smoke as this will help you recover well.
+Eat healthily, rest when you need to, and don’t smoke – this will all help you to recover well.

-If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
-Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+If you need pain relief after your cholecystectomy, you can take over-the-counter painkillers , such as paracetamol or ibuprofen.
+Always read the patient information leaflet that comes with your medicine, and if you have any questions, ask your pharmacist for advice.

-If you take painkillers after your surgery, some of these may make you constipated.
-Eat plenty of fibre-rich foods, such as fresh fruit and vegetables, to help.
+If you do take painkillers after your gallbladder surgery, some of these may make you constipated.
+Eat plenty of fibre-rich foods, such as fresh fruit and vegetables, to help with constipation.

 Driving

-You may feel sore for a few days after your surgery and may not feel like driving for at least a week.
+You may not feel like driving for at least a week after your gallbladder removal surgery.
 Check your insurance policy, as some companies won’t insure you for a specific number of weeks after surgery.
 Don’t drive if you’re taking any painkillers that make you sleepy.
-You also need to be comfortable when you’re driving and be able to perform an emergency stop.
-When you go back to driving, build up slowly and stop driving for a few days if you notice any pain or soreness.

 Going back to work

-You’ll probably be able to go back to work between 10 and 14 days after keyhole surgery.
-But it will depend on how well you recover and the type of job you do.
-If you do a lot of heavy lifting, walking or standing in your job, it’s likely to take you longer to get back to work fully.
-After open surgery, it will take longer to return to work.
+You’ll probably be able to go back to work around two weeks after keyhole surgery for cholecystectomy.
+But this will depend on how well you recover and the type of job you do.
+If you do a lot of walking, standing, or any heavy lifting in your job, you’ll probably need longer.
 Ask your surgeon for advice.

 Side-effects are the unwanted but mostly temporary effects that you may get after having surgery.
 Gallbladder surgery can cause some side-effects.
 These include: